Foxglove Oval, Foxglove Road, Mt Colah (Google Maps; UBD map 114, ref A13; Gregorys map 162, ref F13).

-Our first meeting for 2020 will be held in the twilight under floodlights on a Friday night, 10 January 2020, a combined Centre meet with HDLAC, starting from 6pm.
-Meetings return to Saturday mornings on 25 January 2020 (which we will also hold as a combined Centre meet with HDLAC).
+Our first meeting for 2021 will be held in the twilight under floodlights on a Friday night, 8 January 2021 , starting from 6pm.
+Meetings return to Saturday mornings on 16 January 2020.

 Competition meets will not be held at Foxglove Oval on Zone and Regional Championship weekends.